 Learn about Provider Relations, Case Management, Outreach and other departments that work with and assist providers.

 The CDC National Diabetes Prevention Program (DPP) is now a covered benefit for members of MedStar Family Choice.
 The DPP is a yearlong lifestyle-change program with a wealth of scientific studies supporting its effectiveness at reducing the risk of developing type 2 diabetes in at-risk individuals.

 New providers can find a variety of details about MedStar Family Choice in this training as well as department contact information.

 For MedStar Family Choice contact numbers and information about pre-authorizations.

-Interpreter for those members who have limited English proficiency, or hearing impaired, or sight impaired.
+Interpreters for those members who have limited English proficiency, or are hearing impaired or sight impaired.

 A list of services that require pre-authorization.

 The Quality Improvement Department works closely with the Maryland Department of Health to ensure our members receive optimum care.